lukeoatham/govintranet-free/README.md

 ## Changelog ##

+### 4.5 - 24 Sep 2015 ###
+* Category template fixes and updates
+* Custom text on comment forms
+* Improved layout of comments and reply to
+* Vacancy template fixes - removed related links, ordered by closing date
+* WYSIWYG sidebar on custom post types
+* Search results template improvements and further integration with Relevanssi
+* Need to know and About this page widgets with AJAX
+* Event listing widget caching
+*

 ### 4.4 - 12 Sep 2015 ###
 * Icons for tasks and guides
 * Staff profile template updates